 Now massages in general involve a lot of undressing and creams and rubbing etc. But you haven’t experienced a massage until you have experienced a true blue Ayurvedic one.

 It began innocuously enough with the dainty little woman telling me to get undressed.
 She handed me a little white handkerchief and I thought how very thoughtful considering the balmy weather until I realized that was not a handkerchief.
 It was a strip of cloth which is supposed to conceal the one part of my body that won’t be massaged.
 At least not in the respectable establishments.
 Now considering I am not an overly endowed woman I was still wondering by what stretch of imagination did they think that that fabric was enough to conceal anything !
 It was something that would give a G string a complex.
-Anyway to humor her I went along with the idea and tied the little fabric to myself and then realized – Oh perhaps they mean it as part of meditation.
+Anyway to humor her I went along with the idea and tied the little fabric to myself and then realized – they mean it as part of meditation.
 You are supposed to relax to the point where the fabric feels like it has expanded and engulfed you and shrouded you with modesty.

 So I lay down on the smooth table and waited.
 A lot of shuffling later she came back with a barrel full of oil and then began the massage, complete with my squeals because well… I am ticklish.